ibm-cloud-docs/assistant/deploy-web-chat.md

     The JSON Web Token is automatically included on each subsequent request that is sent from the web chat until it expires.

-1. You can add an event that is triggered when your token expires.
+1. You can add an event that is triggered when your token expires, or (starting with web chat version 3.2.0) when no token is specified initially.
 The event has a callback you can use to update the token and process any messages that were added to a queue to wait to be processed while the token was expired.

     For example: